janstrng/Evaluating-IoT-devices/Framework.md

 ### Value of implementation (1-4)

 The values of implementation indicate how the criteria has actually been taken into consideration and implemented into the product.
 This value will be used with the value of consequence to indicate how vulnerable the criteria is.
+The value also indicates the likeliness that the feature could be taken advantage of to achieve the level of consequence of the criteria.

 1. Criteria has been taken into consideration and implemented with no indication that it does not follow best practice or with flaws.
 Likelihood that criteria is being misused to achieve consequence is very low and only actors with high motivation from tier 5 and 6 can successfully misuse the feature.
 2. Criteria has been implemented with some flaws.
 Feature is not complete and is missing a core functionality or does not follow best practice.
 Likelihood of the criteria being misused to achieve consequence is low.
 The threat actor has to be in tier 3/4 or above to successfully misuse the feature with relative high motivation.